fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

   - Batch 2 – TN6, TN7, TN8, TN9, TN10
     - This is full port, including the BTN.

 You can't submit port requests for Batch1 and Batch2 at the same time.
-You need to place a port request for Batch 1, wait for that request to be completed and only then submit a port request for Batch 2.
+You need to place a port request for Batch 1, wait for that request to be completed, and only then submit a port request for Batch 2.

 ### Full-port and partial-port orders